SunsetFi/suntime-js/README.md

 - Fix 'all' [Test262](https://github.com/tc39/test262) tests.
   - Currently only running tests in the language folder.
 Need to add built-ins
+- Tests for Object.\* functions
+- Tests for Map
 - Figure out public API for invoking evaluators.
   - Probably hide evaluators and provide non-evaluator non-sync APIs from intrinsic types.
   - Figure out what it looks like for a consumer to want to call functions or invoke other evaluators as part of an api surface exposed within